How Does Invisalign® Work?

 While undergoing treatment with Invisalign®, most patients quickly get into the habit of brushing and flossing after each meal.
-Taking a few moments to care for your teeth after every meal, snack, and non-water beverage is crucial to keeping your aligner clean and smile healthy.
-If you find that you’ve forgotten your toothbrush on an outing, rinsing thoroughly with water can help wash away sugar, acid, and harmful bacteria.
+Taking a few minutes to do so every meal, snack, and non-water beverage is crucial to keeping your aligners clean.

 3. Use an Antibacterial Soap to Clean Your Aligner

-Many people undergoing treatment make the mistake of using toothpaste to clean their aligner—unfortunately learning that this can damage the material, making the aligner appear cloudy.
+Many people undergoing treatment make the mistake of using toothpaste to clean their aligner.
+However, this can damage the material, making the aligner appear cloudy.
 Instead, use a dye- and fragrance-free antibacterial soap to clean your Invisalign® tray twice per day.

 Who is a Good Candidate for Invisalign®?

 Our qualified Evanston dentist can determine your candidacy with a comprehensive evaluation of your dental health.
-Those who are undergoing ongoing dental treatments or are not otherwise in good oral health may not qualify for treatment with Invisalign®.
+Those who are undergoing ongoing dental treatments or have specific oral health issues may not qualify for treatment with Invisalign®.